icyphy/ptII/org/hlacerti/demo/IntegrationTests/TimeAdvancing2Federates/README.txt

 Janette Cardoso, july 2017

-This is a Federation with a 2 federates:
+This is a Federation with 2 federates:
 - testTimeAdvancingF2.xml: set parameter synchronizeToRealTime in DE director for forcing the time to advance in a federate
 - testTimeAdvancingF1.xml
 No federate sends any UAV.